quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ![ResourceView](qcalendar-resource-view.png "Resource View" =800x800)

 The `resource` view is for displaying resources (people, rooms, etc) down the side and with time intervals on top.
+The time intervals and resource sections can be made `sticky` with a property of the same name.

-To use the scheduler, you need to use the `resources` property, which is an array of objects, containing a key as defined by the `resource-key` (default `label`).
+To use the resource view, you need to use the `resources` property, which is an array of objects, containing a key as defined by the `resource-key` (default `label`).

 For example: